nixn/pdns-etcd3/doc/ETCD-structure.md

 Field names of defaults objects are the same as record field names.
 That means there could be an ambiguity in non-QTYPE defaults, if different record types define the same field name.
-The program only checks for the types of field values, not their content, so take care yourself.
+The program only checks for the types of field values, not their content, so take care yourself.<br>
+An example: the `ip` field from `A` is not compatible to the `ip` field from `AAAA`.

 ## Supported records

 For each of the supported record types the entry values may be JSON objects.
 The recognized specific field names and syntax are given below for each entry.

 All entries can have a `ttl` field, for the record TTL.